FR256 The Right in France from the Dreyfus Affair to the Present

 Module Description

 France is a country of revolution, deeply associated with left-wing political ideals and activism.
 Yet the right is often in power, and the extreme right exceptionally strong.
-In June 2024, the Rassemblement National and its allies received a third of the vote in the first round of the legislative elections and now have more deputies in the Assembly than ever before.
+In the most recent legislative elections the Rassemblement National and its allies received a third of the vote in the first round; in November 2025 French pollster Odoxa predicted that RN leader Jordan Bardella would win the 2027 Presidential election.
 How is this possible?

 This module takes a fascinating journey through the development of the ideas, culture, and popular politics of the French right, tracing its importance from the late nineteenth century to the present day.
 With opportunities to explore a rich variety of written, visual, and audio-visual material, the module enhances historical awareness and develops key skills for the critical analysis of contemporary politics.

-• In what ways have charismatic leaders such as Pierre Poujade, Charles de Gaulle, and Marine Le Pen used the media to seek power, legitimacy, and support?
+- In what ways have charismatic leaders such as Pierre Poujade, Charles de Gaulle, Jean-Marie and Marine Le Pen used the media to seek power, legitimacy, and support?

-• Why has the extreme right remained so vigorous?
-How can we explain the increasing success of figures such as Marine Le Pen and Jordan Bardella, the new president of the Rassemblement National?
+- Why has the extreme right remained so vigorous?
+How can we explain the influence of figures such as Marine Le Pen or Jordan Bardella?

 One week of the module normally includes a visit to the Modern Records Centre for hands-on experience with their archival collections on the 1930s, the Resistance, and May 1968.
 You can find out more by viewing our short film, made with previous students on this module.